JT-Sun/UAVReason/README_en.md

 # UAVReason

-**UAVReason: A Unified, Large-Scale Benchmark for Multimodal Aerial Scene Reasoning and Generation**
+**Can Vision-Language Models Think from the Sky?
+Unifying UAV Reasoning and Generation**

 UAVReason is a multimodal aerial scene reasoning and generation dataset for nadir-view UAV images.
 It is built on UAVScenes RGB images and provides VQA / caption annotations and additional depth data.
 The dataset can be used for UAV scene understanding, spatial reasoning, temporal reasoning, heading reasoning, depth-aware perception, and cross-modal generation.

-> We do not modify the BAGEL model architecture.
-The adaptation is performed at the data-format and data-loading level.
-Please replace all paths according to your local environment.
+> Please replace all paths according to your local environment.

 ## Links